coxcreation/tictactoeAI/README.md

 ## Synopsis

-This program is run in the CLI in python2 using the command, `python tictactoe.py`.
-This program will need to be converted to python3 in the near future
+This program is run in the CLI in python3 using the command, `python3 tictactoe.py`.

 ## Getting Started

 Things to install:
-* python2
+* python3

 ## Contact